Devonport, a coastal shipping port in north west Tasmania, offered up a surprise or two.

 My first encounter was very fleeting: arriving on the Spirit of Tasmania in the wee small hours of the morning before exiting via the main highway towards Launceston, about an hour’s drive away.
 The town was still in darkness and the inside of the quarantine station was about the extent of any sightseeing.

-Latrobe and the House of Anvers
+Latrobe: The House of Anvers

 Devonport Lighthouse and Mersey Bluff

-- there’s the Imaginarium Science Centre
+- there was an Imaginarium Science Centre

 Devonport Cabin Accommodation

 A day-trip may not be sufficient to uncover all the delights of the area.
 We were lucky to secure a cabin in East Devonport, which turned out to be exceptional value, very clean and had all the essentials for anyone travelling with a family.